Michael-Brooks/michaelbrooks.co.uk/content/posts/laravel-localhost-removing-public-index-php.md

 title: Laravel Localhost removing /public/index.php
 date: 2014-05-29
 published: true
-tags: ['ReactPHP','Symfony','PHP']
+tags: ['Laravel','tutorial','PHP']
 canonical_url: false
 description: "This little command is a lifesaver and will save you so much time when switching and merging previous branches in your GIT workflow."
 ---

 I have been in the Laravel chats for quite a while now and one question which I see regularly is how to remove the public/index.php directory on Localhost.
-The easiest way to do this (and the way I always use) is to open up your Command prompt or Terminal and cd into the main directory of your project then run "php artisan serve".
+The easiest way to do this (and the way I always use) is to open up your Command prompt or Terminal and cd into the main directory of your project then run `php artisan serve`.
 That's it.
 You're done.
 Don't believe me?
 Check out `https://localhost:8000` and admire your Laravel work.

 Another way, but a bit more complicated would be to set up a virtual host (vhost) and point it to the public folder inside your projects main directory.
 Have a [Google](https://google.com) around if this is what you prefer and you will find so many tutorials showing you just how to do this.